GlobalGiving: Vetting

 GlobalGiving runs a vetting program for nonprofits participating in its community.
-Nonprofits are judged on characteristics such as transparency, accountability, financials, and compliance with local regulations and international philanthropic guidelines.
-The vetting also factors in GlobalGiving-specific criteria such as engagement with the GlobalGiving community, ability to crowdfund on the platform, and ability to manage the programs fundraising on the platform.
+Nonprofits are evaluates on characteristics such as transparency, accountability, financial health, and compliance with local regulations and international philanthropic guidelines.
+Vetting also includes GlobalGiving-specific criteria, such as an organization's engagement with the platform community, crowdfunding capability, and proficiency in managing fundraising programs on the site.

 Reviews

 GlobalGiving earned Charity Navigator's highest rating of four stars in the latest ratings published by the charity evaluator.
 The Better Business Bureau's 2019 review states that GlobalGiving meets all of its charity accreditation standards.